fraud high risk

 The criminal operations behind these schemes are large-scale enterprises.
 Interpol and Europol investigations have confirmed that many call centers operate in Myanmar, Cambodia, and Laos, inside special economic zones with limited law enforcement access.
 Workers are frequently trafficking victims themselves, recruited under false job offers and held against their will.
 A victim sending $50,000 abroad isn't sending money to an opportunistic fraudster; they're funding a criminal enterprise with human trafficking at its core.

 The financial institution is often the only viable intervention point.
 By the time a victim reports to law enforcement, funds have already moved through multiple wallets and accounts across several jurisdictions.
-Early detection at the bank or exchange is the difference between stopping a loss and filing a SAR after the fact.
+A customer sending $50,000 in wire transfers to five different accounts over 30 days, with escalating amounts and new beneficiaries, should trigger a transaction monitoring alert, and recognizing that pattern early is the difference between stopping a loss and filing a SAR after the fact.
+Romance scam victims rarely self-report to their bank; they see the bank as an obstacle to helping the person they love.

 How does Romance Scam work?